UC Hospitality - Serial Box

 Protocol

-It allows for the selection of the different available protocols.
+It allows selection of the available protocols.
 Usually, there will be a protocol for the type of PMS being interfaced with (Opera, FOSSE, OnQ, etc.).
-Appendix A provides a complete description of the interfaces and a short description of each.
+Appendix A provides a complete description of the interfaces, along with a brief description of each.

 Port Selection